-File Level Binary Comparison: Method of de-duplication using the digital fingerprint (hash) of a file to compare the individual content and location of bytes in one file against those of another file.
-See Data Verification, De-Duplication, Digital Fingerprint, Hash Coding.
+File-Level Binary Comparison: A method of de-duplication using the digital fingerprint (hash) of a file to compare the individual content and location of bytes in one file against those of another file.
+See Data Verification; De-Duplication; Digital Fingerprint; and Hash Coding.